-Megan Harlan is an essayist, poet, and fiction writer.
+Megan Harlan is an essayist and poet.

 For a more complete bio, please visit the About page.